5 Vermont Public Gardens to Visit in 2023

 A new Victorian-themed garden will grace the mansion’s grounds this summer, featuring peonies, roses, boxwood, hydrangeas, lavender, and ferns, among other Victorian flowers surrounded by burning bush and hostas.

-Opening day at the Park-McCullough House is May 28, 2021, and the garden is open to the public for free.
+The Park-McCullough House opens for the season on May 26, 2023, and the garden is open to the public for free.
 (1 Park Street, North Bennington; parkmccullough.org)

 Justin Morrill Homestead in Strafford